Inventory : Configuration: Products

-In this example, we're viewing the product record for a Cool Shirt.
-From the Inventory tab, you can see that these are packaged in quantities of 3 or 5.
+In this example, we're viewing the product record for a Yucca Cane.
+From the Inventory tab, you can see that these are packaged in quantities of 1, 3 and 6.

 After you've added all available Product Packagings for a product, you can then select it on an RFQ or Purchase Order.
-The following is a Purchase Order where we've added 3 really Cool Shirts, and have chosen to ship it in a pack of 3.
+The following is a Purchase Order where we've added 6 Yucca Canes, and have chosen to ship it in a crate of 6.